CompositionalIT/farmer/docs/content/api-overview/expressions.md

 draft: false
 weight: 4
 ---
 [ARM template expressions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-expressions) are a way of safely storing string values which contain expressions that are evaluated at *deployment time* by the Azure.
 ARM expressions can also contain a set of predefined [functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions) supported by the ARM runtime.
+They can be passed back as outputs and used further downstream

 Farmer understands how to use ARM expressions and provides functionality to correctly wrap and unwrap them as raw strings into a JSON template.

-> For manipulation of literal values that are known on the client, you will not need to use ARM expressions.
+> For manipulation of literal values that are known in your Farmer applications, you will not need to use ARM expressions.
 To manipulate such values, you can use standard F# and .NET capabilities.

 #### How do I use ARM expressions?
 Many Farmer builders contain pre-defined ARM expression that can be used for common tasks, such as passing a connection string from a storage account as a KeyVault secret, or a web application setting.